Caramoor Center for Music and the Arts: Buildings and grounds

 Caramoor is an 81 acre parcel on Girdle Ridge Road just east of the NY 22 state highway east of the hamlet of Katonah in the Town of Bedford.
 The area is primarily residential, with houses on similarly large lots amidst wooded, gently rolling terrain.
 The John Jay Homestead State Historic Site, a National Historic Landmark, is a short distance to the northwest along Route 22.

-The Caramoor estate became a center for the arts and music following the death of the son of owners Walter and Lucie Rosen during World War 2.
-The couple donated the property in their son's memory, and it quickly became an established summer festival.
+The Caramoor estate became a center for the arts and music following the death of the son of owners Walter and Lucie Rosen during World War II.
+In 1945, the couple created a foundation to support the property and musical programming in their son's memory, and it quickly became an established summer festival.
 There are 12 total contributing resources on the estate—seven buildings, one site, and four structures.
-An additional building, the Venetian Theater, was built after the estate became the performing arts center.
+An additional building, the Venetian Theater, was built after the estate became a performing arts center.

 Rosen House

-A curving driveway leads past modest stone entrance posts and through an electric entrance gate at a high deer fence through Caramoor's wooded perimeter into a central cleared area, dominated by the Rosen House on a slight rise to the south.
+A curving driveway leads past stone entrance posts and through an electric entrance gate at a high deer fence through Caramoor's wooded perimeter into a central cleared area, dominated by the Rosen House on a slight rise to the south.
 A branch leads to other outbuildings.

 The Rosen House is a stucco building rising two stories a poured concrete foundation with a red tiled roof in a variety of asymmetrical gable and hip configurations and irregular fenestration.
-A high curved wall at the southwest corner connects to the servants' quarters in that direction.
+A curving wall and arcade at the southwest corner connects to the former servants' quarters in that direction.
 A terrace with stone balustrade extends from the dining room on the east; another terrace is located off the master bedroom on the southeast.
 The caretaker's apartment, its small yard surrounded by a high wooden fence, is located at the southwest corner.
 A south wing, built after the Rosens' deaths to house rooms from their apartment in New York is non-contributing.

 At the center is the Spanish Courtyard, surrounded by a cloister with 12th-century Byzantine columns, reached by a large stone arched entryway in the center of the south wall.
-The cloister, a one-story colonnaded open walkway, to allow the courtyard's use as the primary entrance to the house.
+The cloister, a one-story colonnaded open walkway, allows the courtyard's use as the primary entrance to the house.
 In the center is a large fountain; a clock is on the second story near the main gate.
-When used for musical performances during the festival, it seats 500.
+When used for musical performances during the festival, it seats approximately 300 people.

-Rooms are mostly entered from the courtyard or narrow hallways along the exterior walls.
+Rooms were historically accessed from the courtyard or narrow corridors along the exterior walls (now exclusively by the interior corridors).
 Most are finished in the style of the house, with stucco walls and coved ceilings.
-Much of the furniture and decoration, sometimes comprising entire rooms, was brought by the Rosens from England, France, Italy and Spain.
-The second floor, less extensively decorated and primarily bedroom space, is also mostly original.
+Much of the furniture and interior decoration, sometimes comprising entire rooms, was brought by the Rosens from England, France, Italy and Spain.
+The second floor, primarily bedroom spaces, is less extensively decorated and mostly original.
 The basement, under the kitchen wing, has storage space and a garage.